 There are 8 pictures in the project.
 They are black and white and in colour.

 These photographs I took with two identical analog cameras and lenses from the 70s and used films, where the durability had expired over 20 years ago.
 The slight damage of the pictures stemming from this equipment is fully intended.

 The pictures are framed and printed on slightly uneven and slightly tinted matte photo paper.

 They come in sizes of 60 x 40. cm.
 All works are originals.

 For the story of „The Loving Warrior“ see below

 The story of „The Loving Warrior“

-Many centuries ago the chief of the Aztecs was a famous Emperor, who was loved by all the natives.
-The Emperor and his wife were very worried because they had no children.
-One day the Empress said to the Emperor she was going to have a child.
+Many centuries ago the chief of the Aztecs was a famous Emperor, who was loved by all of his people.
+One day the Empress told the Emperor she was going to have a child.
 A baby girl was born and she was as beautiful as her mother.
 They called her Iztaccíhuatl, which means „white lady“.

-All the natives loved Izta and her parents prepared her to be the Empress of the Aztecs.
-When she grew up, she fell in love with a captain of a tribe, his name was Popoca.
+The entire people loved Izta and her parents prepared her to be the Empress of the Aztecs.
+When she grew up, she fell in love with a captain of a tribe, whose name was Popoca.
 He returned her love.

 One day, a war broke out and the warrior had to go to fight the enemy.
 Before he left, the Emperor told Popoca, he had to bring back the head of the enemy chief if he wanted to marry his daughter.